 In this article, we’ll tackle:

-• How to lightly sand polyurethane for a smoother finish
+- How to wet sand polyurethane

 Now, let’s jump straight to it.